News in Slow Italian

 Love, love, love this program!

-All three levels have great content, a lot of information to go through, and enough audio lessons to get you used to the natural native tonality and cadence.
+All three levels have great content, a lot of information to go through, and enough audio lessons to get you used to natural native tonality and cadence.

 It’s an affordable resource and doesn’t cost a lot for what it offers.
-Once you start using it, it will grow on you and you will realize just how much it can teach you.
+Once you start using it, it will grow on you, and you will realize just how much it can teach you.
 It’s definitely worth spending money on!

 I have tried to look for less enthusiastic opinions on the internet about this program… and I came up short.
 The only thing I could find was the fact that, for some people, it can be confusing having so much text and conversation, but that is really a matter of preference in the end, not a faulty feature of the resource.